uncharted-embodied-proof/plan-generator/README.md

 ### Running with chat agent
-Once the above files have been generated, you can chat with an agent to reason over them
+Once the above files have been generated, you can chat with an agent to reason over them.

 ```
 node ./server.js